freebsd/freebsd-src/docs/GettingStarted.rst

    * ``make check-all`` --- This run the regression tests to ensure everything is in working order.

-   * ``make update`` --- This command is used to update all the svn repositories at once, rather then having to ``cd`` into the individual repositories and running ``svn update``.

-   * It is also possible to use CMake instead of the makefiles.
-With CMake it is possible to generate project files for several IDEs: Xcode, Eclipse CDT4, CodeBlocks, Qt-Creator (use the CodeBlocks generator), KDevelop3.
+   * It is also possible to use `CMake <CMake.html>`_ instead of the makefiles.
+     With CMake it is possible to generate project files for several IDEs:
+     Xcode, Eclipse CDT4, CodeBlocks, Qt-Creator (use the CodeBlocks generator), KDevelop3.

    * If you get an "internal compiler error (ICE)" or test failures, see `below`.